NEW: Swift appears emotional after judge's decision

-The federal suit brought by Mueller continues with just the singer’s mother, and Frank Bell, as defendants.
+The federal suit brought by ex-DJ David Mueller will continue with just the singer’s mother, Andrea Swift, and radio promotions director, Frank Bell, as defendants.

-Also Friday, Swift’s bodyguard testified that he witnessed Mueller reach his hand under Swift’s skirt at a 2013 Denver photo-op in what he called a “violation” of her body.
+Also Friday, Swift’s bodyguard testified that he witnessed Mueller reach his hand under Swift’s skirt at the Denver photo-op in what he called a “violation” of her body.

 “I know she wasn’t comfortable with it, that’s why she moved, pushed (her) skirt down and moved closer to the woman,” Greg Dent said.